JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 >
 > Some people have asked us if it was possible to have a copy of the game.
 We made inquiries about that but regret to tell you they are not available.
 >
-> Since that day Robert Crickett has introduced _The URANTLA Book_ to literally dozen of people, not so much through his Ascension Career game but through his personal development courses he has given, which in turn have led to study groups.
+> Since that day Robert Crickett has introduced _The URANTIA Book_ to literally dozen of people, not so much through his Ascension Career game but through his personal development courses he has given, which in turn have led to study groups.
 >
 > **Madeline**
 {.is-info}